 Transactions in SSIS Example

--- SQL statement for SSIS Transaction example USE [SQL Tutorial] GO INSERT INTO [dbo].[SSIS Transactions Example] ( [FirstName], [LastName], [Education], [Occupation], [YearlyIncome], [Sales]) VALUES ('Tutorial', 'Gateway', 'Education', 'Admin', 10000, 200) ,('Imran', 'Khan', 'Degree', 'Skilled Professional', 15900, 100) ,('Doe', 'Lara', 'Masters','Management', 15000, 60) ,('Ramesh', 'Kumar', 'High School', 'Professional', 65000, 630)
+INSERT INTO [dbo].[SSIS Transactions Example] ( [FirstName], [LastName], [Education], [Occupation], [YearlyIncome], [Sales]) VALUES ('Tutorial', 'Gateway', 'Education', 'Admin', 10000, 200) ,('Imran', 'Khan', 'Degree', 'Skilled Professional', 15900, 100) ,('Doe', 'Lara', 'Masters','Management', 15000, 60) ,('Ramesh', 'Kumar', 'High School', 'Professional', 65000, 630)

 Next, Double click on the second Execute SQL Task.
-Here also we are selecting the Connection Type as OLE DB Connection, which is connecting to SQL Tutorial database.
-Next, we are using the Direct Input as the SQL statement so, click the … button to write the custom SQL command.
+Here also we are selecting the Connection Type as OLE DB Connection, which is connecting to database.
+Next, we are using the Direct Input as the statement.
+So, click the … button.

--- SQL statement for SSIS Transaction example USE [SQL Tutorial] GO UPDATE [dbo].[SSIS Transactions Example] SET [Education] = 'Masters' WHERE [EmpID] = 1
+UPDATE [dbo].[SSIS Transactions Example] SET [Education] = 'Masters' WHERE [EmpID] = 1

 Configuring Transaction in SSIS

-SQL server Integration Service allows us to apply transaction at Package Level (Master Level), Task Level, or Container Level.
-For now, we will apply transactions at package level.
-To do so, go to the Package properties, and look for the Transaction Option property.
+SQL Server Integration Service allows us to apply transactions at Package Level (Master Level), Task Level, or Container Level.
+For now, we will use SSIS transactions at the package level.
+To do so, go to the Package properties and look for the Transaction Option property.

-Let me change the Update statement in the second Execute SQL task to deliberately fail the task
+Let me change the Update statement in the second Execute SQL task to fail the task deliberately

 UPDATE [dbo].[SSIS Transactions Example] SET [EmpID] = 5 ,[Education] = 'Masters' WHERE [EmpID] = 1

-Let me run the package
+Let me run the SSIS Transactions package

 What if we want to rollback the complete operation when the task fails?.
-I mean How to remove the inserted rows from the table, if the Update statement fails?.
+I mean How to remove the inserted rows from the table if the Update statement fails?.

-Let me run the package
+Let me run the SSIS Transactions package

 Error: The SSIS Runtime has failed to start the distributed transaction due to error 0x8004D01B “The Transaction Manager is not available.”.
 The DTC transaction failed to start.
-This could occur because the MSDTC Service is not running.
+It could occur because the MSDTC Service is not running.